VigneshVSV/hololinked/README.md

 - actions are methods which issue commands to the device or run arbitrary python logic.
 - events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data etc.

-In `hololinked`, the base class which enables this classification is the `Thing` class.
+In this package, the base class which enables this classification is the `Thing` class.
 Any class that inherits the `Thing` class can instantiate properties, actions and events which become visible to a client in this segragated manner.
 For example, consider an optical spectrometer device, the following code is possible:

 #### Import Statements